Participate at a hearing

 • You will receive details on how to participate by videoconference.

 • If you want to share a visual presentation, you must email it to the Coordinator at least 24 hours before the hearing.
-Because printed materials cannot be shared with remote participants and viewers, visuals must be in electronic format (PowerPoint, PDF, Word, jpeg, etc.).
+Because printed materials cannot be shared with any remote panel members, parties, participants and viewers, visuals must be in electronic format (PowerPoint, PDF, Word, jpeg, etc.).
 Contact the Coordinator for more information.

 • Presentations are limited to five minutes and any exceptions are at the discretion of the Panel Chair.